Astros vs Los Angeles Angels free game today Major League Baseball 2021

 The regular season of MLB 2021.
-And here you can hear and see live free the play from today Thursday, April 22, 2021 between Angels Los Angeles vs. the Astros from Houston Big leagues in his broadcast of radio of like of television (TV) from 8:10 at night (20:10 hours) of the Eastern of the United States.
+And here you can hear and see live free the play from today Friday, April 23, 2021 between Angels Los Angeles vs. the Astros from Houston Big leagues in his broadcast of radio of like of television (TV) from the 8:10 at night (20:10 hours) of the Eastern of the United States.

 Houston Astros (7-10)

-Dusty Baker the manager of the Astros from Houston will send right-hander Cristian Javier to the mound for the play from today before the Angels Los Angeles in MLB 2021.
+Dusty Baker the manager of the Astros from Houston will send right-hander Zac Greinke to the mound for the play from today before the Angels of Los Angeles in MLB 2021.

 Los Angeles Angels (9-7)

-Joe Maddon the manager of the Angels Los Angeles will give the ball to right-handed pitcher Alex Cobb for the play from today before the Astros from Houston in MLB 2021.
+Joe Maddon the manager of the Angels Los Angeles will give the ball to left-handed pitcher Andrew Heaney for the play from today before the Astros from Houston in MLB 2021.

 Live: Los Angeles Angels vs. Houston Astros MLB 2021